RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

 :term:`RobotML` covers many things.
 In order to understand its underlying logic it is necessary to understand what are its different parts. :term:`RobotML` is in fact composed of three main parts and some associated tools.
 These parts are:

-1. **A modelling platform** based upon :term:`Papyrus` that allows to represent Robotics systems and associated environments ;
+1. **A modelling platform** based upon :term:`Papyrus` that allows its :term:`user` to represent Robotics systems and associated environments;
-2. **Generators** based upon :term:`Acceleo` and allowing to deploy the models composed thanks to the above part towards a list of targets;
+2. **Generators** based upon :term:`Acceleo` and allowing to deploy the models composed thanks to the above part towards a list of targets.
+If the :term:`user` can use the generators proposed, it up to the :term:`developper` to create the plugin providing this capability.
+More details are provided following :ref:`RMLCG_I`;
-3. **Associated tools** that allow the :term:`user` to compile and execute the code generated thanks to the generators above.
+3. **Associated tools** that allow the :term:`user` to compile and execute the generated code thanks to the generators above.
 There are two types of targets:

    1. **Robotic middleware targets**: This type of targets allow the robotician to ignore the details of sensors and actuators focussing on the processing of information (such as decision taking).
    2. **Environment simulators**: this type of targets allow the robotician tp ake the robot(s) live somewhere, presents information to the sensors and exhibit the consequence of decision taken onto the "real" world.